copperdogma/esp32-matter-guide/templates/occupancy-sensor/README.md

 - ESP32-C3 development board
 - PIR motion sensor (e.g., HC-SR501, AM312)
-- Connection: PIR OUT → GPIO 5, VCC → 3.3V, GND → GND
+- Connection: PIR OUT → GPIO 3 (configurable), VCC → 3.3V, GND → GND

 An AI working with this template would understand that the GPIO pin, sensor type, and attribute updates are the primary things to modify for different sensor implementations.